gustavoruiz24/balanced_brackets/README.md

 ## The first one
 In the "is_balanced_1" the algorithm will verify if the characther equals "(", anything different from this, ")" is the target, makes the balance more negative.
-It will return wrong results is receive a expression with values besides "(" and ")".
+It will return wrong results if receive a expression with values besides "(" and ")".

 Here are some examples:
 - "(()((())()))" => true